Mekhlabhishek/Test1/book/chapter-1.md

-Welcome to the first chapter of learning WebdriverIo.
+Welcome to the first chapter of learning Selenium.
+We will be using [webdriver](https://www.selenium.dev/documentation/en/webdriver/) to write our tests.

 In this chapter, we will ensure that we have the requisite software to start writing our test.

 ## Check Node is installed